 According to the Commentary, a pupil is freed from these duties when he is ill.
 Otherwise, he should observe all the above duties to his preceptor as long as he is in dependence on him.
 It adds that the duties in sections 1-3 are incumbent on the pupil even after he is released from dependence, as long as both he and the preceptor are alive and still ordained, although not every Community follows the Commentary on this point.

-As for the duties to one’s teacher, the Commentary lists four types of teachers: the going-forth teacher (the one who gives one the ten precepts during one’s ordination ceremony); the acceptance teacher (the one who chants the motion and announcements during the ceremony); the Dhamma teacher (the one who teaches one the Pali language and Canon); and the dependence teacher (the one with whom one lives in dependence).
+As for the duties to one’s teacher, the Commentary lists four types of teachers: the going-forth teacher (the one who gives one the ten precepts during one’s ordination ceremony); the acceptance teacher (the one who chants the motion and proclamations during the ceremony); the Dhamma teacher (the one who teaches one the Pali language and Canon); and the dependence teacher (the one with whom one lives in dependence).
 With the dependence teacher and Dhamma teacher, one must observe all the above duties only as long as one is living in dependence on him.
 As for the other two, the Commentary adds that one should observe sections 1-3 as long as both parties are alive and still ordained—although, again, not all Communities follow the Commentary on this point.

 The Commentary adds that if the mentor already has a pupil performing these duties for him, he may inform his remaining pupils that they need not take them on.
 This exempts them from having to observe them.
 If he neglects to do this, the pupil who is performing the duties may inform his fellows that he will take responsibility for looking after the mentor.
 This also exempts them.
 Otherwise, they incur a dukkaṭa for every duty they neglect to perform.